hydrogen-dev/SDK/molecule/javascript/docs/MoleculeApi.md

 # **getCurrencyBalances**
 > CurrencyBalanceGetResponse getCurrencyBalances(opts)

-Get information for all currency balances defined for your application.
+Get information for all currency balances recorded in your application.

 ### Example
 ```javascript